cferdinandi/vanilla-js-academy/content/_index.md

 ## Frequently Asked Questions

+What's the difference between the Vanilla JS Academy and your pocket guides?
+: My pocket guides provide tactical knowledge around specific topics.
+The Vanilla JS Academy is focused on teaching you to "think in JavaScript," with a focus on experiential, project-based learning.

 Does the Vanilla JS Academy cover new ES6 methods?
 : Yes.
 Where applicable, I cover new ES6 functions and browser APIs.
 I also include polyfills when available to push browser support as far back as possible.